InfinetyEs/Nova-Filemanager/docs/README.md

   details: Easy Handle your files in a smooth, pretty and Vue based visual interface.
 - title: Filters and searches
   details: Filter your files to get only the files you want.
 Search by file name.
-- title: Nova ield
+- title: Nova field
-  details: With a custom field to be able to call Filemanager from your nova resources.
+  details: Custom field to be able to call Filemanager from your nova resources.
 footer: MIT Licensed | Copyright © 2018-present Infinety S.L.
 ---